samiamlabs/minireach_docs/source/mechanism_terminology.rst

 Link
 ++++

-The links for MiniReach are defined in the URDF description that are located in the minireach_description package.
+The links are defined in the URDF description that are located in the minireach_description package.

 Frame